SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/08-value-help-via-cds-annotations/readme.md

 ➡️ If you happen to finish this chapter early, think about the following questions (that we will discuss later):

-- In step 6 we added annotations that make sure the `name`s are displayed for the author and genre.
+- In step 6 we added annotations that make sure the `name`s are displayed for the author and genre on the list report page.
 We did something similar in step 1 as well - what is the difference?
 - How do you personally like the experience using annotations so far?
 (There is no right or wrong answer to this question.)

 Continue to [Chapter 09 - Adding a header section via CDS annotations](/chapters/09-header-section-via-cds-annotations/)